Accurate APR Calculator

 Amount Financed: the dollar amount of credit provided to you;

-Total of Payments: the sum of all the payments that you will have made at the end of the loan (this includes repayment of the principal amount of the loan plus all of the finance charges)
+Total of Payments: the sum of all payments that you will have made at the end of the loan (this includes repayment of principal plus all finance charges).

-The TILA disclosure will also include other important terms of the loan such as the number of payments, the monthly payment, late fees, whether you can prepay your loan without a penalty, and other important conditions.
-Exactly what must be included on the disclosure statement varies depending on the conditions of the loan itself.
+The TILA disclosure will also include other important loan terms, such as the number of payments, the monthly payment, late fees, whether you can prepay without a penalty, and other conditions.
+The exact disclosure details depend on the loan itself.

 The disclosure statement that this calculator creates is fully compliant with the TILA.

-Alright, we've defined "APR," and we've covered at a high level what loan terms must be disclosed, but how do I use the calculator?
+We have defined “APR,” and we have reviewed, at a high level, which terms must be disclosed.
+How do you use the calculator?

-That question gets answered in the next section.
+That question is answered in the next section.

 Using the APR calculator

-The annual percentage rate calculation, as Regulation Z documents it in Appendix J, does not care about pesky details.
+The annual percentage rate calculation, as documented in Regulation Z Appendix J, does not depend on many technical details.

-The calculation does not need to know what the loan's compounding frequency is.
-It does not care if the loan uses 360 or 365 day years.
-It does not care if the interest is calculated using the same day months or calculated using the exact number of days in a month.
+The calculation does not need to know the loan’s compounding frequency.
+It does not matter whether the loan uses 360-day or 365-day years.
+It does not matter whether the interest is calculated using fixed-length months or the exact number of days in each month.

 What the calculation requires is the following:

-- The payment schedule, meaning the loan's principal and interest payment amounts and when they are due.
-(These loan payments do NOT include any charges or fees.)
+- The payment schedule, meaning the loan’s principal and interest payment amounts and when they are due.
+(These payments do not include any charges or fees.)

 - The fees or charges the lender requires the borrower to pay.

-Using these details, the calculator will calculate the four values lenders must reveal.
+Using these details, the calculator will calculate the four values lenders must disclose.

 - Amount Financed